Ailko/Divisors_Cscharp/README.md

 # Divisors
-Programs to do with devisors (eg. find the smallest number with x divisors)
+Programs to do with divisors (eg. find the smallest number with x divisors)

 ## FindSmallest
 Finds the smallest number with x divisors by using primes factorization.